 DNREC is operating, but with most staff working remotely.
 We remain available by email and phone as resources to the public, contractors and consultants.

 During the outbreak, some office staff may be reassigned to field inspections and site visits as needed in low-risk areas where individual contact may be limited.

-DNREC has canceled most in-person group meetings and events through June 30.
+DNREC has canceled most in-person group meetings and events until further notice.
 Cancellations are posted on the DNREC events calendar.

 Each hearing record will remain open for at least 15 days following each hearing date.
 This will ensure that everyone wanting to offer comment for inclusion into the hearing record will be able to do so.
 For details about an upcoming public hearing, please visit the webpage dedicated to that hearing.